dipesh1dp/dipesh1dp/README.md

-# 👋 Hey there, I'm Dipesh Pandit!
+# 👋 Hey there, I'm Dipesh!

 💡 I'm an recent engineering graduate passionate about **Machine Learning**, **Deep Learning**, and everything in between.
 Driven by curiosity and a hunger to build, I enjoy turning ideas into real-world impact using data and code.